caravagnalab/CNAqc/README.md

-`CNAqc` is a package that contains different methods to inspect the quality, visualise and process absolute Copy Number Alteration (CNA) calls.
+`CNAqc` is a package that contains different methods to inspect the quality, visualise and process absolute Copy Number Alteration (CNA) calls generated from bulk seqquencing of tumour samples.

-Methods are available to integrate somatic mutation data of the same tumour sample, with copy number segments, tumour purity and ploidy.
-The package provides also methods to estimate Cancer Cell Franctions (CCFs) normalizing tumour mutation data for copy number states and tumour purity.
-The package contains also statistical tests to determine if the data presents patterns of overfragmentation, either in individual chromosome arms or at the whole-genome level.w
+Methods are available to integrate somatic mutation data of the same tumour with copy number segments, tumour purity and ploidy.
+The package provides methods to estimate Cancer Cell Franctions (CCFs) normalizing tumour mutation data for copy number states and tumour purity.
+The package contains also statistical tests to identify patterns of overfragmentation either in individual chromosome arms or at the whole-genome level.

 `CNAqc` is part of the `evoverse` set of [R packages](https://caravagn.github.io/evoverse) to implement Cancer